Our goal at Aspen Grove Montessori School is to inspire, educate and empower the next generation of global citizens.

 There is no grace period for pick-up after 6:00 p.m.

-AGMS only offers full days program and do not offer any part time program.
-AGMS is accredited by the CCMA (Canadian Council of Montessori Administrators), and in order to meet their standards and curriculum goals, AGMS does not offer program that consists of less than 5 consecutive days.
+AGMS only offers full days program and full time program as a CCMA (Canadian Council of Montessori Administrators) accredited school.
 Children thrive on consistency and routine and it is in their best interest to be enrolled in a consistent program.

 AGMS requires at 60 days notice of withdrawal, at which point, no further fees will be collected.